Using Environment Variables in Functions

 1. Getting an Environment Variable

-method to retrieve the value of an environment variable.
+Use ctx.cloud.env().get("VARIABLE_NAME") to retrieve the value of an environment variable.

-async def handler(context):
+async def handler(ctx):

 """